greeyk/Selenium-Bot-Molehill-Empire/README.md

 Simple bot that helps the player to plant, water, harvest and sell plants.
 The application differentiates between fields with obstacles and fields where it can plant.
 It has a UI in which you choose the plants to be planted.
 Automatically relogs when the player is logged out.

-If chromedriver is outdated you should download a driver compatible with your browser version from :
-* https://chromedriver.chromium.org/downloads and place it in the "SeleniumDrivers" folder.

 Before launching the apliaction, you may first need to manually log into your account and close the newly added event pop-ups in the game.
 After that, the app should be usable and automate tasks.

 Project is created with: